 All may use it for their own reasons, such as detecting crime or checking credit applications or campaigning at an election, but they still have a legal duty to look after the data contained in the register in the same way that we do.

 Your data will also be disclosed to the Cabinet Office as part of the national data matching step in the annual canvass to check your identity before sending canvass forms and when processing applications for a voter authority certificate.

 We also have to share your data with our contracted printers and software providers, to compile and manage the register, to provide online response services, to print poll cards and other electoral registration forms and materials.

 Our current software providers are: Civica Xpress, 303 Sperry Way, Stonehouse Business Park, Stonehouse, GL10 3UT and our current print providers for the annual canvass are: Civica Election Services.
 Our current print providers for poll cards and ballot papers are Zunoma, 45 Brampton Road, Eastbourne BN22 9AH.

 If you have provided your contact details (email and telephone number) we may use these to send communication about electoral events using the GOV.UK Notify service.

 The ERO and RO need to process your personal data in order to prepare for and conduct elections.
 Your details will be kept and updated in accordance with our legal obligations and in line with statutory retention periods in our retention schedule.

 The Data Protection Act 2018 allows you to find out what information is held about you, on paper and computer records.
-This is known as ‘right of subject access’ and applies to your Electoral Services records along with all other person records.
+This is known as ‘right of subject access’ and applies to your Electoral Services records along with all other personal records.

 If you wish to see a copy of your records or have a query about your personal data, you should contact us using the details below.